2005 (July to December)

 –Batman: Gotham Knights #20-21 (“RETRIBUTION”)

-–FLASHBACK: Late July.
-Motivational speaker Holman Hunt aka “the good Two-Face” finally goes to meet his evil alter ego at Arkham (as seen through flashback in Joker’s Asylum: Two-Face #1).
+–FLASHBACK: From Joker’s Asylum: Two-Face #1.
+Late July.
+Motivational speaker Holman Hunt aka “the good Two-Face” finally goes to meet his evil alter ego at Arkham.
 Hunt explains to Harvey how he has the exact facial disfiguration, but has chosen to be a good person.
 Hunt encourages Harvey to do the same.
 Of course, later that night, Harvey takes this inspiration, breaks out of jail, kidnaps Hunt and his wife, and plays horrible mind games with them both.
 Batman shows up and saves the day, but the psychological damage has already been done.
 This flashback is narrated entirely by Joker himself, so much of it may be apocryphal.
 However, its basic elements are most likely canonical.

 –JLA #55-58 (“TERROR INCOGNITA”)